 The classic melted bead project though -with a peg board and a color pattern to follow- can be a little tricky for little fingers; so my girls and I decided to try making the melted bead bowls I had seen on Pinterest, like these by Art with Mr. E.

-1. The Bowl Project
+1. The Melted Bowl Project

-To make a melted bead bowl, first preheat the oven to 350 degrees.
+- To make a melted bead bowl, first preheat the oven to 350 degrees.

-Spray an-oven proof bowl with cooking spray.
+- Spray an-oven proof bowl with cooking spray.
 Sprinkle the melty beads on the bottom of the bowl and move them around to make sure there is only a single layer.

-Bake in oven about 15 minutes or until the beads along the top have clearly melted themselves out of shape.
+- Bake in oven about 15 minutes or until the beads along the top have clearly melted themselves out of shape.

-Allow to cool and pop out the melty bead bowl.
+- Allow to cool and pop out the melty bead bowl.

 My4-year-old and 2-year-old loved filling the bowls with beads and really admired the colorful results.
 It’s especially neat to see the way the light shined through them.

-To make a melty bead nighlight, follow the directions above, but use a small bowl or a tea light holder for your mold.
+- To make a melty bead nighlight, follow the directions above, but use a small bowl or a tea light holder for your mold.

 The effect is cozy and pretty- definitely a nice thing for a child to take to place on their dresser at night!